 For his misconduct, Schouw has been ordered to pay an administrative penalty of $125,000.
 He has also been ordered to pay a disgorgement order of $74,612.
 Schouw and Hornby are jointly and severally liable for the disgorgement amount.
 Schouw and Hornby are permanently from B.C.’s capital markets.

 BCSC Notices of Hearing

 The BCSC’s Executive Director issued a notice of hearing alleging that Hamilton and Lichti deceived foreign regulators and the public in order to create a publicly trading shell company ideal for use in a securities manipulation.
-You will find more information in the hearing file.

 The Executive Director of the BCSC issued a notice of hearing alleging that three B.C. men and three companies committed fraud against two investors.
-You will find more information in the hearing file.

 IIROC Settlement Agreements

 An IIROC hearing panel accepted a settlement agreement after Rebeck admitted he made unsuitable recommendations for two clients in their sixties.
 The panel stated the clients suffered a significant loss as a result of Rebeck’s investment recommendations.